 Appropriate support is provided for the welfare, physical and emotional well-being of children and their families.
 (3, 4, 5)

-Pastoral TA completed Emotional Literacy Support Assistant training, providing additional strategies and resources to support her role in working with PPF pupils.
+Second Pastoral TA completed Emotional Literacy Support Assistant training, providing a second member of the pastoral team with the ELSA qualification.